jtempest/float_eq-rs/README.md

 assert_float_eq!(a, b, ulps_all <= 4);
 ```

-Arrays of size 0 to 32 (inclusive) are supported:
+Arrays of any size are supported:

 ```rust
 let a = [1.0, -2.0, 3.0];